 One of the most exciting aspects of entering college is the opportunity to meet new people from all walks of life – and as an incoming student, you have many potential friendships awaiting you.
 However, we know that making connections can be more difficult than it sounds.
 You’re busy; preparing for college takes a lot of time and effort.
 You’re also in a state of transition.
 Maybe you’re feeling a bit shy or overwhelmed, or you’re just not sure where to meet people with similar interests.

 At Full Sail, we take community seriously, and we want to make sure you have the resources and encouragement you need to feel like an integral part of our family.
 Here are a few tips to help you start meeting your future classmates now, in hopes that you’ll recognize a few friendly faces by the time you arrive on campus.

 Join the Full Sail Schools App.

-The Schools App is a simple way to connect with future classmates.
-It’s free to join, can be accessed through Facebook or downloaded to your smartphone, and it only takes a few minutes to set up.
 When you register, you’ll be asked to specify what town you’re from, what degree you’re interested in, and what year you expect to graduate.
 You’ll also have the opportunity to write a few lines about your personal or professional interests.